 Many times, we are held back by fear, scepticism (unbelief) or simply by thinking too much.
-I know of several people who asked God for the gift of tongues but did not receive it immediately.
+There have been those who asked God for the gift of tongues but did not receive it immediately.
 Instead, when they were alone praising and worshipping God, their tongues started to move and utter an unknown language.
 They eventually received the gift of tongues when their hearts were focused on God and they were not thinking of anything or anyone else.

 2. Blocked by sin

 Sometimes, the gift is withheld because of unconfessed sin.
-I’ve watched some believers almost immediately start to speak in tongues after they repented of their own or their family’s involvement in fortune-telling, idol worship and occult practices.
+Some believers almost immediately start to speak in tongues after they repented of their own or their family’s involvement in fortune-telling, idol worship, and occult practices.